tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpModule.md

 ﻿## Module Help
+What is a module?
+If you have sections that must be assembled toghether, enter it as *one* module with a number of sections.
+Typically this will be the case for a station module, but also other fixed combinations of sections should be considered as *one* module.
+Only when a module section can be combined with arbitrary other modules, it should be entered as a separate module.

 > NOTE: A *module* is not automatically a *station*.
 In order to add *station tracks*, and *freight customers* you need to make it a *station*.
 > That *station* will be linked to your module.